shamanec/ios-appium-docker/README.md

 [![Appium session](https://iili.io/umx5gV.md.png)](https://freeimage.host/i/umx5gV)

 ## Demo Java project

+This is a small project which targets to demonstrate the ability to use different Appium functionalities with **ios-appium-docker**

 1. Clone the [demo-project](https://github.com/shamanec/Java-Appium-iOS-Demo).
 2. Execute any/all of the 3 tests in the **Tests.java** class.
  * **nativeTest()** - executes a simple test against the Preferences app using **Mobile.by.iOSClassChain("")** to identify and interact with an element.